<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://portugaldiving.com/?p=1040</guid>

-<description><![CDATA[Anthia Diving Center is for shure the most active and dinamic dive center in Sesimbra.
+<description><![CDATA[Anthia Diving Center is for shure one of the most active and dinamic dive centers in Sesimbra and Madeira Island.
 You can count with a lot of fun, security and the famous dive snacks.
-Fully equiped with hot showers, water tanks, air filling station and equipment rental, this dive center is located next to the marina.
-More about Anthia Diving &#8230; </p><p><a class="more-link block-button" href="http://portugaldiving.com/2011/08/anthia-diving-center/">Continue reading &#187;</a>]]></description>
+Fully equiped with hot showers, water tanks, air filling station and equipment rental, this dive center is located next to the &#8230; </p><p><a class="more-link block-button" href="https://portugaldiving.com/2011/08/anthia-diving-center/">Continue reading &#187;</a>]]></description>

-<content:encoded><![CDATA[<p><a href="http://www.anthiadivingcenter.com/index.php?lang=en" target="_blank"><img class="alignleft size-full wp-image-877 colorbox-1040" title="Anthia Diving Center " src="http://portugaldiving.com/wp-content/uploads/2011/07/anthia-diving-center-mergulho-portugal-sesimbra-lisboa-scuba-buceo_1310572190579.png" alt="" width="147" height="129" /></a>Anthia Diving Center is for shure the most active and dinamic dive center in Sesimbra.
+<content:encoded><![CDATA[<p><a href="http://www.anthiadivingcenter.com/index.php?lang=en" target="_blank"><img class="alignleft size-full wp-image-877 colorbox-1040" title="Anthia Diving Center " src="http://portugaldiving.com/wp-content/uploads/2011/07/anthia-diving-center-mergulho-portugal-sesimbra-lisboa-scuba-buceo_1310572190579.png" alt="" width="147" height="129" /></a>Anthia Diving Center is for shure one of the most active and dinamic dive centers in Sesimbra and Madeira Island.
 You can count with a lot of fun, security and the famous dive snacks.
-Fully equiped with hot showers, water tanks, air filling station and equipment rental, this dive center is located next to the marina.</p>
+Fully equiped with hot showers, water tanks, air filling station and equipment rental, this dive center is located next to the Sesimbra marina and at the Dom Pedro Baía Club Hotel in Madeira.</p>

 <p>&nbsp;</p>